Meet our team

 Registered Psychologist.
 AHPRA: PSY0002034644

-I have worked across the field of human services for more than 15 years, providing services to young people, adults, and families in both inpatient and community settings.
+I have worked across the human services field for more than 15 years, providing mental health support to young people, adults, and families in both inpatient and community settings.

-My special interests are in complex trauma and addiction.
-I am also experienced in providing therapy for anxiety, depression, grief and loss, and other commonly occurring mental health issues.
+My psychology practice focuses on treating trauma and addiction.
+I am also experienced in treating anxiety, depression, grief and loss, and other commonly occurring mental health concerns.

-I work not only with individuals but also with families (including children) and friends of people with mental health difficulties, helping them to improve their understanding of mental illness, increase wellbeing and resilience, and strengthen relationships.
+I work with individuals and also with the families and friends of people experiencing mental health difficulties.
+I aim to expand their understanding, build resilience during recovery and support healthier relationships.

-I am an AHPRA-registered psychologist and a Board-approved Supervisor, supporting the professional growth of early-career psychologists.
+I am an AHPRA-registered psychologist and STAP credentialed supervisor, supporting the professional growth of early-career psychologists.
 My practice is evidence-based and informed by the latest research in mental health neuroscience.
+I have a particular interest in integrating emerging neuroscience informed and medication assisted therapies into psychological practice, including psychedelic assisted therapies and the Brunet Method of Reconsolidation Therapy.

 My primary therapeutic modalities include: